Wavetrend/RX14XX-TestApp/README.md

-# RX1400
+# RX14XX-BL
-RX1400 Gateway Application
+RX14XX BootLoader Project

+This repo contains the bootloader project used by RX1400 and RX1410 application projects